zmess24/udemy_mastering_the_coding_interview_faang/3. linkedList/4_medium_cycle_dection/README.md

 ### Step 3.
 Figure out a solution without code.

-**Steps to Reverse Linked List**

-1. Get current node
+1. Get current node and store in `current_node` variable.
+2. Check if current node has a child property.
+    1. If it does, navigate to child node.
-2. Store next value
+    2. If
-3. Update next value to list so far
-4. Store current node as list so far
+4. If it doesn't, check for next property and navigate to next node.
+5.
 5. Update current node to stored next value (2)

 Keep reference to m-1, m, n, and n+1